 \begin{prop} Let $S$ be a scheme and $u:\cX\to S$ a family of quasi-wp-stable curves.
 Then there exists a commutative diagram

 where $\wps(u):\wps(\cX)\to S$ is a family of wp-stable curves, called the \emph{wp-stable reduction} of $u$.

-For every geometric point $s\in S$, the morphism $\phi_{s}: \cX_s\to \wps(\cX)_s$ contracts the exceptional subcurves $E$ of $\cX_s$ in such a way that \begin{enumerate} \item If $E\cap E^c$ consists of two distinct nodal points of $X$, then $E$ is contracted to a node; \item If $E\cap E^c$ consists of one tacnode of $X$, then $E$ is contracted to a cusp. \end{enumerate} The formation of $\wps(u)$ commutes with base change.
+For every geometric point $s\in S$, the morphism $\phi_{s}: \cX_s\to \wps(\cX)_s$ contracts the exceptional components $E$ of $\cX_s$ so that \begin{enumerate} \item If $E\cap E^c$ consists of two distinct nodal points of $X$, then $E$ is contracted to a node; \item If $E\cap E^c$ consists of one tacnode of $X$, then $E$ is contracted to a cusp. \end{enumerate} The formation of the wp-stable reduction commutes with base change.
 Furthermore, if $u$ is a family of quasi-p-stable (resp. quasi-stable) curves then $\wps(u)$ is a family of p-stable (resp. stable) curves. \end{prop} \begin{proof}

 We will follow the same ideas as in the proof of \cite[Prop.
 2.1]{Knu} and of \cite[Prop.
 6.6]{melo}.
 Consider the relative dualizing sheaf $\omega_u:=\omega_{\cX/S}$ of the family $u:\cX\to S$.
 It is a line bundle because the geometric fibers of $u$ are Gorenstein curves by our assumption.
 From Corollary \ref{pospropdualizing} in the Appendix we get that for all $i\geq 2$, the restriction of $\omega_u^i$ to a geometric fiber $\cX_s$ is non-special, globally generated and, if $i\geq 3$, normally generated.
 Then, we can apply \cite[Cor.
 1.5]{Knu} to get the following properties for $\omega_u$: \begin{enumerate}[(a)] \item $R^1u_*(\omega_{u}^i)=(0)$ for all $i\geq 2$; \item $u_*(\omega_{u}^i)$ is $S$-flat for all $i\geq 2$; \item for any morphism $T\to S$ there are canonical isomorphisms